-To ensure the efficiency of board work, the operations and working methods of the board shall be subject to regular evaluation.
+To ensure the efficiency of board work, the board shall evaluate its operations and working methods regularly.
 This may be done as internal self-evaluation or by using an external evaluator.

 Recommendation 8 - Election of directors

 The general meeting shall elect the directors.